When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “We don’t have any reason to think he has a weapon.
 He’s an ex-con, but his record shows he prefers to use his size to intimidate and his fists to attack his victims.
 That’s so far, George.
 As usual I recommend that he be approached with caution.”

 “We always handle such situations with caution.
 If he asks how long the test takes the guard will say he doesn’t know, which is the truth.
-If he asks where the CT-scans are given the guard will say that department isn’t accessible for visitors, which is also the truth.
-If he asks why he can’t have his visitor’s name badge immediately we say we can’t issue a badge for a patient who is not in their room, which is sort of the truth.
+If he asks where the CT-scans are given the guard will say that department isn’t accessible for visitors, which is sort of the truth.
+If he asks why he can’t have his visitor’s name badge immediately the guard will say we don’t issue a badge for a visitor when the patient isn’t in their room, which is the truth, usually for a test or physical therapy.
 The guard will tell him to sit in the waiting area and check back in fifteen minutes.
 If he tries to force his way past security we’ll take him down and hold him for your officer.
 I’ll put two armed guards on the security checkpoint.”

 “Perfect.
 I hope he shows up and we can arrest him and you can go back to admitting visitors without this extra screening.”